 A mature tree captures little carbon.
 After its removal the younger ones grow much faster and thus capture more carbon dioxide.

 We mainly use sugar maple from Quebec.
-Being more northern, its density is greater and better matching our quality standards.
-There are few sugar maple plantations in Quebec.
+Being more northern, its density is greater and matches our quality standards.
+There are very few sugar maple plantations in Quebec.

 Long life and low maintenance.

 Unique combination of naturally-occurring resins: Linseed oil, wax, rosemary and lemon.